Shamindu-8845/AAD-JAVAEE-CMS/README.md

 - JDBC driver missing? → Download MySQL Connector/J and add to lib.

 ## 📌 Features & Functionalities

 ### 🔐 Authentication Module

-- The authentication module is a crucial component of the Complaint Management System, ensuring that only authorized users can access and perform operations based on their assigned roles.
+The **Authentication Module** is a core part of the Complaint Management System, responsible for securing access and providing **role-specific capabilities** for users.

-- 🔑 Key Capabilities:
+#### 🔑 Key Capabilities

-- User Login with Session Management:
+- **User Login with Session Management**
--   Secure login via email and password.
+    - Secure login via **email and password**.
--   Session-based tracking to maintain logged-in state.
+    - Maintains the user's session after successful login.
--   Redirects unauthorized access attempts to the login page.
+    - Redirects unauthenticated users to the login page if they try to access protected pages.

-- Role-Based Access Control:
+- **Role-Based Access Control**
--   The system distinguishes users based on their role (Admin or Employee) after login.
+    - Supports two user roles: **Employee** and **Admin**.
--   UI components and functionalities are conditionally displayed depending on the role.
+    - Pages and functionalities are conditionally rendered based on role.

+---

-- 👤 Employee Access:
+#### 👤 Employee Access

--  Can log in using personal credentials.
--  Allowed to:
+Employees have limited access with the ability to manage only their own complaints.

+**Allowed Actions:**
 - Submit new complaints.
--   View a personal complaint history.
+- View complaint history.
--   Edit or delete complaints only if unresolved.
+- Edit or delete complaints *only if unresolved*.

+---

-- 🛡️ Admin Access:
+#### 🛡️ Admin Access

-- Admins are given extended privileges.
-- Allowed to:
+Admins are granted full access to all system complaints and administrative actions.

+**Allowed Actions:**
--   View all complaints from all employees.
+- View all employee complaints.
--   Modify complaint statuses (Pending, In Progress, Resolved, Closed).
+- Update complaint statuses: `Pending`, `In Progress`, `Resolved`, `Closed`.
--   Add remarks and delete complaints when needed.
+- Add remarks to any complaint.
+- Delete any complaint from the system.

+---

-- 🔐 Security Practices (Prototype Level):
+#### 🔐 Security Practices (Prototype-Level)

+> ⚠️ For prototype simplicity:
-- Passwords are stored in plain text for simplicity in this prototype.
+- Passwords are stored in **plain text** (not secure — avoid in production).
+- No encryption or hashing is used.

+> ✅ For production:
-- In production, implement hashing (e.g., BCrypt) and secure session handling.
+- Use password hashing (e.g., **BCrypt**).
-- Session timeout and logout functions can be added for enhanced security.
+- Implement session timeout and proper logout mechanisms.
+- Add input sanitization and CSRF protection where needed.

 ## 🖼️ Project Screenshots